 The initial evaluation must be completed and the Section 504 Team must determine Section 504 eligibility within 60 calendar days after the date that the parent/guardian provides written consent to evaluate the student.
-When there are fewer than 60 calendar days left in the school year, and the parent/guardian has provided written consent, the school should attempt to complete the evaluation, eligibility determination and the Section 504 Plan (if the student is eligible) by the end of the school year.
+When there are fewer than 60 calendar days left in the school year, and the parent/guardian has provided written consent, the school should attempt to complete the evaluation, eligibility determination, and the Section 504 Plan (if the student is eligible) by the end of the school year.
 If the school is unable to complete eligibility, then the Section 504 eligibility and plan, if found eligible, must be completed no later than September 30th of the next school year.

-The 60-calendar-day time frame does not apply if the parent/guardian repeatedly fails or refuses to produce his/her child for the evaluation.
+The 60-calendar-day time frame does not apply if the parent/guardian repeatedly fails or refuses to produce their child for the evaluation.
 The team should still attempt to hold the meeting within the 60 calendar days and the reason(s) why the evaluation could not be completed should be documented within the Section 504 Plan eligibility section.

 NOTE: During an initial Section 504 evaluation, a team may decide during the course of gathering information that an IDEA full individual evaluation is warranted to determine whether the student qualifies for an IEP.
-If the team suspects the student qualifies under the IDEA, they must comply with all IDEA procedural safeguards and obtain signed written parental consent via the assessment planning process.
-If a student with one of the 14 IDEA specific disabilities and requires special education services and related services through direct support from a special education teacher and/or a speech pathologist, the student MUST be on an IEP.
-If a student with an IDEA disability requires ONLY related service support and no direct support from a special education teacher, they MUST be on a Section 504 Plan.
+If the team suspects the student may qualify under the IDEA, they must comply with all IDEA procedures.

 At every Section 504 meeting, eligibility should be discussed.
-Parent/guardians are encouraged to bring updated medical information and/or evaluation reports annually to help the team determine whether the student still requires a Section 504 Plan but it is not required and the team can determine eligibility based on the previous medical or evaluation information.
+Parents/guardians should be strongly encouraged to bring updated medical information and/or evaluation reports annually to help the team determine whether the student still requires a Section 504 Plan, but it is not required and the team can determine eligibility based on the previous medical or evaluation information.
+If the Parent/guardian does not provide updated health medical information annually, the medical accommodations will remain the same, based on the last medical documentation provided.
 However, new medical information and/or evaluation reports are required every three years.
 The purpose of the re-evaluation is to determine whether the student continues to qualify for Section 504 services and accommodations because the student continues to have a mental or physical impairment that substantially limits a major life activity.